-Pursuant to a sub-advisory agreement among the Fund, the Investment Adviser and Angel Oak (the "Sub-Advisory Agreement"), the Investment Adviser (and not the Fund) pays Angel Oak a monthly advisory fee with respect to the portion of the Fund's assets managed by Angel Oak equal to 0.50% of such sub-advised assets' average daily net assets.
-The Sub-Advisory Agreement may be terminated without the payment of any penalty by the Investment Adviser, the Board, or a majority of the outstanding voting securities of the Fund (as defined in the 1940 Act), upon sixty (60) days' written notice to the Sub-Adviser
+Pursuant to separate sub-advisory agreements among the Fund, the Investment Adviser and each of Angel Oak, Mount Logan and Palmer Square (each, a "Sub-Advisory Agreement"), the Investment Adviser (and not the Fund) pays Angel Oak a monthly advisory fee with respect to the portion of the Fund's assets managed by Angel Oak equal to 0.50% of such sub-advised assets' average daily net assets.
+The Investment Adviser (and not the Fund) pays Mount Logan equal to 1.00% of such sub-advised assets' average daily net assets, and the Investment Adviser (and not the Fund) pays Palmer Square a monthly advisory fee with respect to the portion of the Fund's assets managed by Palmer Square equal to 0.50% of such sub-advised assets' average daily net assets.
+Each Sub-Adviser's fee is paid by the Investment Adviser out of the Investment Adviser's management fee.
+Each Sub-Advisory Agreement may be terminated without the payment of any penalty by the Investment Adviser, the Board, or a majority of the outstanding voting securities of the Fund (as defined in the 1940 Act), upon sixty (60) days' written notice to the Sub-Adviser.
 All fees and expenses are accrued daily and deducted before payment of dividends to investors.
-The Sub-Advisory Agreement has been approved by the Board, including a majority of the Independent Trustees, and the initial shareholder of the Fund.
-Information regarding the Board's approval of the Sub-Advisory Agreement will be available in the Fund's first annual or semi-annual report to Shareholders.
+Each Sub-Advisory Agreement has been approved by the Board, including a majority of the Independent Trustees, and the initial shareholder of the Fund.
+Information regarding the Board's approval of each Sub-Advisory Agreement is available in the Fund's semi-annual report to Shareholders for the period ended September 30, 2022.